Promo code SPRING2022 will be automatically applied at checkout!

 Mindfulness is a form of meditation that involves paying attention to the present moment with openness and acceptance.
 Studies show that mindfulness may help with stress reduction and anxiety.

-Meditation can also lower your heart rate and improve sleep quality, which can help reduce stress.
-It may also help increase general life satisfaction
+Meditation can also lower your heart rate and improve sleep quality, helping reduce stress.
+It may also help increase general life satisfaction.

 Incorporating regular exercise into your routine can be a great stress reducer.
 It can release endorphins, improve your mood, and contribute to your overall health and wellbeing.

-However, exercise, especially high-intensity exercise, is also a stressor that can contribute to higher cortisol levels.
+However, exercise, especially high-intensity exercise, can also be a stressor that contributes to higher cortisol levels.
 To find out the amount and intensity of exercise that is right for you, consult with your doctor or qualified health professional.

 a man laying in bed asleep